BioImageTools/.github/profile/README.md

 # BioImageTools

-Shared GitHub organization for OME-Zarr work.
+Shared GitHub organization for work related to OME-Zarr and scalable bioimage analysis workflows.

 This org was created at the [2023 Next generation bioimage analysis workflows hackathon](https://www.ema.uzh.ch/en/register/biovisioncenter-hackathon.html) held at the BioVisionCenter at UZH, for the purposes of continuing collaboration and innovation on [NGFF](https://www.nature.com/articles/s41592-021-01326-w)-based and [FAIR](https://www.go-fair.org/fair-principles/) image processing workflows.